morrissey college of arts and sciences

 - Medical narrative, writing and representation

-The "unconscious" dimension of human experience has been with us for a long time in art, literature, social studies, and even philosophy, but Freud was the first to give it a clinical status and to propose a method of investigating it.
+The “unconscious” dimension of human experience is discernible in art, literature, social studies, and even philosophy, but Freud was the first to give it a clinical status and to propose a method of investigating it.
 This conception was first presented to the world at large with Interpretation of Dreams in 1900 and soon became a challenge to every discipline that proposes to reflect on the nature of the human in all of its dimensions.
-The Minor in Psychoanalytic Studies offers students the opportunity to broaden their understanding of one of the major cultural and intellectual trends of the twentieth century.
-The minor consists of six 3-credit courses, one or two of which should be at the introductory level (e.g., PHIL4429 Freud and Philosophy), and representing a minimum of three departments within the College of Arts and Sciences.
+The minor in Psychoanalytic Studies offers students the opportunity to broaden their understanding of one of the major cultural and intellectual trends of the twentieth century.
+The minor consists of six 3-credit courses, representing a minimum of three departments within the Morrissey College of Arts and Sciences.
+PHIL4429 (Freud and Philosophy) is a required course for the minor; it may be taken at any point during the student’s undergraduate program.

 Women's and Gender Studies

-The Women's and Gender Studies Program is an interdisciplinary forum for the study of women's past and present position in American society and in a diversity of nation-state, international, and global contexts.
-Drawing from a broad range of theoretical frameworks and empirical scholarship, Women's and Gender Studies analyzes the similarities and differences among and between women as the result of such factors as race, class, religion, culture, and sexuality.
-Women's and Gender Studies sheds light on the construction and maintenance of gender ideologies in different societies and considers gender relations a primary factor in our understanding of women's statuses and roles.
-Multiple perspectives and lenses—literary, historical, sociological, psychological, political, activist, popular culturist—are applied to the study of women’s lived realities, contributions, representations, and oppressions.
-The Women's and Gender Studies Program offers an interdisciplinary minor that consists of two required courses, Introduction to Feminisms (ENGL2125, HIST2502, SOCY2225) and Advanced Topics in Women's Studies (COMM4941), plus four additional courses, drawn from a broad selection of choice across the disciplines.
+The Women’s and Gender Studies Program is an interdisciplinary forum for the study of women’s past and present positions in American society and across a diversity of nation-state, international, and global contexts.
+Drawing from a broad range of theoretical frameworks and empirical scholarship, Women’s and Gender Studies analyzes the intersection of gender with differential identity factors such as race, class, religion, culture, and sexuality.
+Women’s and Gender Studies sheds light on the construction and maintenance of gender ideologies in different environments and locations, and considers gender relations a primary factor in our understanding of women’s and men’s statuses and roles.
+Multiple perspectives and lenses—literary, historical, sociological, psychological, political, activist, popular culturist—are applied to the study of women’s lived realities, representations, histories, oppressions, coalitions and movements.

-The College of Arts and Sciences and the Graduate School of Social Work offer an Accelerated B.A./M.S.W.
-Program whereby a limited number of Psychology and Sociology Majors may begin the Social Work foundation courses during their junior and senior years and receive the B.A. at the end of four years and the M.S.W. after the fifth year.
-Students must meet all standard requirements for admission to the Graduate School of Social Work and enroll as final-year M.S.W. candidates for their fifth year.
-Interested students should contact the Director of Admissions of the Graduate School of Social Work by spring semester of the sophomore year at the latest.
-For prerequisites and application information, consult the Graduate School of Social Work, McGuinn 118, 617-552-4024.
+The Morrissey College of Arts and Sciences and the Boston College School of Social Work offer an Accelerated B.A./M.S.W.
+Program whereby a limited number of Psychology and Sociology majors may begin the Social Work foundation courses during their junior and senior years and receive the B.A. at the end of four years and the M.S.W. after the fifth year.
+Students must meet all standard requirements for admission to the Boston College School of Social Work and enroll as final-year M.S.W. candidates for their fifth year.
+Interested students should contact the Director of Admissions of the School of Social Work by spring semester of the sophomore year at the latest.
+For prerequisites and application information, consult the School of Social Work, McGuinn 118, 617-552-4024.

-Arts and Sciences students completing minors in the Lynch School of Education must fulfill all major, Core, and elective requirements in the College of Arts and Sciences and have completed at least 96 credits in the College of Arts and Sciences.
+Arts and Sciences students completing minors in the Lynch School of Education and Human Development must fulfill all major, Core, and elective requirements in the Morrissey College of Arts and Sciences and have completed at least 96 credits in the Morrissey College of Arts and Sciences.

-Arts and Sciences students completing minors in the Carroll School of Management must fulfill all major, Core, and elective requirements in the College of Arts and Sciences and have completed at least 96 credits in the College of Arts and Sciences.
+Morrissey College of Arts and Sciences students completing minors in the Carroll School of Management must fulfill all major, Core, and elective requirements in the Morrissey College of Arts and Sciences and have completed at least 96 credits in the Morrissey College of Arts and Sciences.

 The aim of international study is to enable students to become fluent in a foreign language and to better understand a different culture.
 Students wishing to spend a year or a semester abroad and transfer the credits earned to their Boston College degree must receive approval from a Dean and enroll in a program approved by the College.
 To qualify for Dean's approval, a student must have at least a 3.2 average in the major and approximately the same cumulative average, have completed a significant number of courses in the major and have made substantial progress on Core requirements, have the approval of the Chairperson of the major department, and have adequate proficiency in the language of the country in which he/she plans to study.
 For students who have not passed the language proficiency requirement, a minimum of one year of college-level language study is required.